Welcoming 1st Armenian Church in Erbil and US Senate Recognition of Armenian Genocide

-Dr. Widad issued a press release today to welcome the opening of the first Armenian Orthodox Church in Erbil and ask regional leaders to respect the rights of MENA-region-Christians and protect them from religious persecution.
+In 2019, Dr. Widad welcomed both the U.S. Senate recognition of Armenian genocide and the opening of the first Armenian Orthodox Church in Erbil, asking regional leaders to respect the rights of MENA-region-Christians.

 “We are pleased to see the Church of the Holy Cross opening its doors for Christian Armenians who have fled to Kurdistan Region, leaving their homes behind because of religious intolerance and the rise of Islamic extremism… The importance of religious tolerance cannot be overstressed.
 The protection of religious liberty and the recognition of religious plurality are critically important in the promotion of tolerance and social cohesion.”